Foundations for an Abstract Proof Theory in the Context of Horn Rules: Overview of our Approach

 \textbf{Transmission Rules.} We take a \emph{transmission rule} to be an inference rule that updates two sequents connected by a single edge.
-The $(\supset_{L})$ rule serves as an example of a transmission rule, which takes the following form in our notation:
+A transmission rule bottom-up transmits data from one vertex to another vertex along an edge.
+Unlike expansion rules, transmission rules do not introduce fresh labels or new edges; rather, they operate over relational structure that is already present in the conclusion.
+The $(\supset_{L})$ rule serves as an example of a transmission rule, which takes the form shown below in our notation.
+A graphical depiction of this rule is given in Figure~\ref{fig:example-imp-left}.

-Similar to the case of the $(id)$ rule, the use of an edge (viz. $wEu$) in updating the sequents at $w$ and $u$ implies that structural constraints must be enforced on the left and right premises.
-In addition, a sequent constraint is required to fully specify that operation of the above rule, relating the sequents at $w$ and $u$ in the left and right premises with the sequents at $w$ and $u$ in the conclusion.
+Similar to the case of the $(id)$ rule, the use of an edge (viz. $wEu$) in updating the sequents at $w$ and $u$ implies that a structural constraint must be enforced.
+We can formalize this constraint as the graph $\con = (\{w,u\},\{(w,u)\},L)$ such that $L(w,u) = \{E\}$.
+We observe that $(\supset_{L})$ satisfies this constraint in the sense that it captures what kind of edge structure must be present in the premises and conclusion of the rule.
+In addition, a sequent constraint is required to fully specify the operation of the above rule, relating the sequents at $w$ and $u$ in the left premise, right premise, and conclusion.
+This can be formalized in a manner similar to the sequent constraints defined for $(\lor_L)$ and $(\iimp_R)$.

-\textbf{Horn Rules.} In our setting we consider \emph{Horn rules} to be inference rules that encode a Horn property, stipulating that if a certain sequence of edges exist in the conclusion of the rule, then a single type of edge must occur in the premise (cf.~\cite{Vig00,Lyo21a}).
+\textbf{Horn Rules.} In our setting, a \emph{Horn property} is any property that can be expressed as a universally closed, first-order formula of the form $\forall x_{1} \cdots x_{n} (x_{1} E_{1} x_{2} \land x_{2} E_{1} x_{3} \land \cdots \land x_{n-1} E_{n-1} x_{n} \rightarrow x_{1} E_{n} x_{n})$ with each $E_{i}$ a binary predicate.
+Such properties cover a variety of frame conditions encountered in the proof theory of modal, tense, intuitionistic, and related logics.
+A \emph{Horn rule} is an inference rule that encodes a Horn property and stipulates that if a certain sequence of edges exist in the conclusion of the rule, then a single type of edge must occur in the premise (cf.~\cite{Vig00,Lyo21a}).
 Such rules serve as types of \emph{structural rules}~\cite{CiaLyoRamTiu21} or \emph{relational rules}~\cite{Vig00} existing in the literature.
+The significance of Horn rules lies in the modularity they afford: rather than designing a calculus for each logic in a given class, one may take a base calculus and extend it with Horn rules to obtain calculi for other logics.

-The $(ref)$ and $(tra)$ rules stand as examples of Horn rules, which take the following form in our notation:
+The $(ref)$ and $(tra)$ rules stand as examples of Horn rules, which take the form shown below in our notation.
+We have provided a graphical depiction of $(tra)$ in Figure~\ref{fig:example-impR-tra} to emphasize its functionality.